-The CE is a concept widely studied in China and the European Union (EU) but in the inception stage in emerging economies (Katz-Gerro & López Sintas, 2019; Türkeli, Kemp, Huang, Bleischwitz, & McDowall, 2018).
-There are works in larger organisations (Kumar, Sezersan, Garza-Reyes, Gonzalez, & Al-Shboul, 2019; Zhu, Geng, & Lai, 2010) focusing on predominantly manufacturing and construction industries, but more comprehensive study on the adoption of CE in TC industry is required (Suárez-Eiroa, Fernández, Méndez-Martínez, & Soto-Oñate, 2019).
-For example, multinational corporations (MNCs; e.g., Burberry, Gap, H&M and Inditex) from the global TC industry have recently started implementing CE in their supply chain (Goworek, 2011; Wigley et al., 2012).
-However, uptake of CE in various tiers of TC supply chain is very slow and challenging because an organisational transformation is necessary to reveal the current state of circularity of the supply chain and identify issues and challenges and opportunities to implement the CE business model.
+The CE is a concept widely studied in China and the European Union, but in the inception stage in emerging economies (Katz-Gerro & López Sintas, 2019; Türkeli et al., 2018).
+There are works in larger organisations (Kumar et al., 2019; Zhu et al., 2010) focusing on predominantly manufacturing and construction industries, but a more comprehensive study on the adoption of CE in the TC industry is required (Suárez-Eiroa et al., 2019).
+For example, MNCs (e.g. Burberry, Gap, H&M, Inditex) from the global TC industry have recently started implementing CE in their supply chain (Goworek, 2011; Wigley et al., 2012).
+However, uptake of CE in various tiers of the TC supply chain is very slow and challenging because an organisational transformation is necessary to reveal the current state of circularity of the supply chain, and identify issues and challenges, and opportunities to implement the CE business model.
 Therefore, this research bridges this critical research and practice (knowledge) gap.
-The overarching aim of this research was to facilitate the TC industry in adopting CE.
-This study addresses three research questions (RQs):
+The overarching aim of this research is to facilitate the TC industry in adopting CE.
+This study addresses three research questions (RQs) -

-RQ1.
-How does the CE fields of action affect the TC industry's sustainability currently?

-RQ2.
-What are the challenges, opportunities and requirements of adopting a CE in the TC industry?

-RQ3.
-How does TC industry adopt CE effectively?
+RQ1: How does the CE fields of action affect the TC industry's sustainability currently?
+RQ2: What are the challenges, opportunities and requirements of adopting a CE in the TC industry?
+RQ3: How does TC industry adopt CE effectively?

-RQ3a.
-What strategies are to be considered for implementing CE effectively?

-RQ3b.
-What resources are required to implement CE?

-RQ3c.
-What action plans must be undertaken to implement CE?
+RQ3a: What strategies to be considered for implementing CE effectively?
+RQ3b: What resources are required to implement CE?
+RQ3c: What action plans must be undertaken to implement CE?

-This study adopts a survey data based on mixed-method approach by using statistical data and content analysis.
-Responses from 114 TC manufacturing firms across Bangladesh, India and Vietnam were analysed to reveal the answers to the RQs.
-The findings are validated through a focus group consisting various stakeholders of the TC industry.
+This study adopts a survey data based mixed- method approach by using statistical data and content analysis.
+Responses from 114 TC manufacturing firms across Bangladesh, India and Viet Nam were analysed to reveal the answers to the research questions.
+The findings are validated through a focus group consisting various stakeholder of the TC industry.

-The paper has been organised as follows-Section 2 critically analyses contemporary research and identifies knowledge gap through literature review; Section 3 demonstrates the methodological steps; Section 4 derives the hypotheses and develops the conceptual model; Section 5 analyses the data and presents results and findings; and, finally, the last two sections are for discussion and conclusion, respectively.
+The paper has been organised as follows- Section 2 critically analyses contemporary research and identifies a knowledge gap through a literature review; Section 3 demonstrates the methodological steps; Section 4 derives the hypotheses and develops the conceptual model; Section 5 analyses the data and presents results and findings; and finally, the last two sections are for discussion and conclusion, respectively.